d-harada55/v4_RRI_doc/docs/_sources/01_introduction.rst.txt

 Introduction
 ==================================================

 This document is a user manual for RRI on iRIC.
-(This is a test page v12.)
+(This is a test page v12 edited by Harada.)

 About RRI
 RRI stands for Rain Runoff Inundation model, which is a model that simulate the process of rainfall-runoff and inundation processes within a basin.